bahirithikaramp/Teams-Clone/README.md

-In this project I am making a Microsoft Teams clone.
-I am deploying the created web app to Heroku.
+In this project I am making a Microsoft Teams clone using NodeJS, ExpressJS and socket.io.
+For letting multiple users join the video chat I have used PeerJS for creating a peer-peer connection.
+I have deployed the created web app on Heroku.
+Below I have described the features, tech stack used and plan of action in detail.

 The clone has the following features: